greshake/i3status-rust/doc/blocks.md

 Tip: On Arch Linux you can setup a `pacman` hook to signal i3status-rs to update after packages have been upgraded, so you won't have stale info in your pacman block.
 Create `/usr/share/libalpm/hooks/i3status.hook` with the below contents:

+Note: `pikaur` may hang the whole block if there is no internet connectivity.
+In that case, try a different AUR helper.
 ```ini
 [Trigger]
 Operation = Upgrade